ansible-collections/dellemc.os10/roles/os10_system/README.md

 Example playbook
 ----------------

-This example uses the *os10_system role* to completely set the NTP server, hostname, enable password, management route, hash alogrithm, clock, line terminal, banner and reload type.
+This example uses the *os10_system role* to completely set the hostname, hash alogrithm and load balancing.
 It creates a *hosts* file with the switch details and corresponding variables.
 The hosts file should define the `ansible_network_os` variable with corresponding Dell EMC OS10 name.

 When `os10_cfg_generate` is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
 By default, the variable is set to false.
 The system role writes a simple playbook that only references the *os10_system* role.
 By including the role, you automatically get access to all of the tasks to configure system features.